Genivia/ugrep/README.md

-Option `--no-hidden` skips hidden files (dotfiles), option `--ignore-files` skips files specified in `.gitignore` files, when present, and option `--max-depth=3` restricts searching directories to three levels deep.
-NOte that binary files are ignored with option `-I`.
+Option `--no-hidden` skips hidden files (dotfiles), option `--ignore-files` skips files specified in `.gitignore` files, when present, and option `--max-depth=3` restricts searching directories to three levels (the working directory and up to two levels below).
+Binary files are ignored with option `-I`.

 Start Vim then enter the command: